 Nearly every grocery store on the planet offers discounts and coupons on select items.
 Just this past week I managed to leave the store saving around 25% on my total cart purchase.
-I will say, couponing isn’t my favorite hobby, but spending 5-10 minutes before you shop can make a huge difference.
+I will say, couponing isn’t my favorite hobby, but spending 5-10 minutes before you shop online can make a huge difference.

 Check out these 2 bloggers who teach people how to save tons of money by using coupons:

 Buying gift cards online to the restaurants or businesses you frequent is a great, easy way to save money.
 It won’t be much, but saving 5-10% on everything you buy is just one money saving tip you should take advantage of.